darden1/python-predictionprice/README.md

 - predictionprice module is a set of tools for making the bot to automatically trade according to the prediction of rise or fall of the virtual currency tomorrow price.
 - You can do mainly the followings by using this module.
   - To get the price of virtual currency from Poloniex.com
-  - Prediction the rise or fall of tomorrow's virtual currency price by machine learning using the scikit-learn.
+  - Prediction the rise or fall of tomorrow's virtual currency price by machine learning decision tree algorism using the scikit-learn.
   - Implementation of the back test.
   - Optimization of the number of the features and training samples.
     - The features are represented with the sequencial past prices.